FarronF/limerick-council-meetings/meetings/2016/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick held on 16th May 2016.md

 offered protection from vandalism.
 A view was also expressed that the railings around the

-statue at its current location be recessed to allow access at all hours of the day.--- 7
+statue at its current location be recessed to allow access at all hours of the day.
+---
+7

 Following discussion it was proposed by Councillor O’Hanlon, seconded by Cmhlr. Ó Ceallaigh